Nio ES8

-The Nio ES8 is a battery-powered, 6 or 7-seat full-size luxury SUV manufactured by Chinese electric car company Nio.
-The ES8 was put into production in June 2018 for the Chinese market and on 30 September 2021 it was launched in Norway.
+The Nio ES8 is a battery electric full-size luxury crossover SUV manufactured by Chinese electric car company Nio.
+The ES8 was put into production in June 2018 for the Chinese market, and on 30 September 2021 it was launched in Norway.
 The ES8 serves as the flagship full-size SUV.

-First generation (2018)
+First generation (2018–2023)

 The first generation ES8 was first unveiled in December 2017 and production started in 2018.
-The name ES8 is derived from E means “Electric”, S means “SUV”, the ES8 is an SUV and 8 refers to its model range in Nio’s Performance product range i.e., 1-9, “9” being the top of the range.
+The name ES8 is derived from E means “Electric”, S means “SUV”, the ES8 is an SUV and 8 refers to its model range in Nio's Performance product range i.e., 1–9, “9” being the top of the range.